Bureau of Reclamation Support for Water Storage Projects

 In Section 40903 of the IIJA, Congress directed the Secretary of the Interior to establish a new competitive grant program for small water storage projects, which are allocated $100 million of the total water storage funding authorized under Section 40901 (see previous section, "IIJA Authorities and Funding for Water Storage Projects").
 Congress appropriated this funding over five years (FY2022-FY2026) in Division J of the act.

-Reclamation allocated IIJA appropriations to a newly created program (the Small Surface Water Storage and Groundwater Storage Program) under this authority in FY2023 and FY2024.
-Reclamation awarded $20 million for the first round of funding (FY2023) for the program to four projects with storage capacities ranging from 1,485 to 28,000 AF.11 For the second round of funding in FY2024, Reclamation awarded $35 million funding to six projects with storage capacities ranging from 1,035 to 5,000 AF.12
+Under the IIJA authority, Reclamation allocated a total of $98 million in IIJA appropriations to a newly created program, the Small Surface Water Storage and Groundwater Storage Program, from FY2023 to FY2026.12 Early awards included $20 million in FY2023 funding for four projects with storage capacities ranging from 1,485 to 28,000 AF13 and $35 million in FY2024 funding for six projects with storage capacities ranging from 1,035 to 5,000 AF.14 The program did not receive annual discretionary appropriations during this time period.

 Drought Resiliency Projects

 Reclamation's Drought Response Program, a component of the Bureau's WaterSMART Program, has also been used to support construction of water storage projects of a limited scale, including nonfederal water storage projects and groundwater recharge and recovery projects that increase drought resiliency in drought-prone areas.
-These drought resiliency projects are authorized under the same authority as Reclamation's WaterSMART grant program.13 Drought resiliency projects may fund up to 50% of a project's costs, with maximum federal funding of $5 million per project and maximum total project costs of $10 million.
+These drought resiliency projects are authorized under the same authority as Reclamation's WaterSMART grant program.15 Under this authority, Reclamation may fund up to 50% of a project's costs, with maximum federal funding of $5 million per project and maximum total project costs of $10 million.
 However, the federal cost share for these projects can be up to 95%-100% for certain disadvantaged communities if funding is provided through the Inflation Reduction Act (IRA; P.L.
-117-169).14 There are no other requirements pertaining to project size and scope under this authority.
+117-169).16 There are no other requirements pertaining to project size and scope under this authority.

-Eligible recipients of drought resiliency project funding are similar to those eligible for funding under the Small Water Storage Program but also include the U.S. Virgin Islands, Puerto Rico, and Guam, as well as nonprofit conservation groups who partner with an otherwise eligible entity.
-Previously, Reclamation has funded drought resiliency projects using both annual discretionary appropriations provided to the Drought Response Program, as well as by using a portion of WaterSMART grant funding appropriated under the IIJA.15
+Eligible recipients of drought resiliency project funding are similar to those eligible for funding under the Small Water Storage Program but also include projects in the U.S. Virgin Islands, Puerto Rico, and Guam, as well as nonprofit conservation groups who partner with an otherwise eligible entity in an authorized area.
+Previously, Reclamation has funded drought resiliency projects using both annual discretionary appropriations provided to the Drought Response Program, as well as by using a portion of WaterSMART grant funding appropriated under the IIJA.17 In addition to water storage projects, Reclamation has also funded other project types through this program, including water treatment, water recycling and reuse, groundwater recharge, and stormwater capture projects.

 Geographically Specific Authorities

-Reclamation has other authorities that it has used to support water storage and related works.
-For instance, Congress has enacted targeted authorities for Reclamation to construct some geographically specific projects, such as the Arkansas Valley Conduit in Colorado (see previous section, "IIJA Authorities and Funding for Water Storage Projects").
-Similarly, Congress has also authorized Reclamation to construct individual rural water projects, which are typically municipal projects to supply water to rural and/or tribal areas.16 Reclamation has other project-specific authorities that it is also using to construct water storage and conveyance projects, such as those pertaining to individual Indian water rights settlements.17 Detailed discussion of these other authorities is beyond the scope of this report.
+Reclamation has other authorities that it has used to support water storage projects in recent years.
+For instance, Congress has enacted targeted, geographically specific authorities (i.e., similar to the historic approach for Reclamation) that Reclamation has recently used to fund studies or construction on some water storage projects, such as the Arkansas Valley Conduit in Colorado (see previous section, "IIJA Authorities and Funding for Water Storage Projects").
+Similarly, Congress has also authorized Reclamation to construct individual rural water projects, which are typically municipal projects to supply water to rural and/or tribal areas.18 Many of these projects include water storage and conveyance components.
+Reclamation has other project-specific authorities that it has used to construct water storage and conveyance projects, such as those pertaining to individual Indian water rights settlements.19 Detailed discussion of these other authorities is beyond the scope of this report.

 Issues for Congress

-Congress has typically engaged with the Administration's recommendations for Section 4007 water storage construction projects in appropriations action.
-As previously noted, appropriations under the authority of Section 4007 of the WIIN Act may not be allocated to individual projects until they are approved by name in enacted legislation.
-While Congress has approved most prior WIIN Act project allocation recommendations, the 116th Congress did not approve several recommended allocations for one project (the Shasta Dam and Reservoir Enlargement Project) during the first Trump Administration; this effectively blocked its construction.
+In the past, Congress has typically engaged with the Administration's recommendations for Section 4007 water storage construction projects in appropriations action, where projects must be approved by name in enacted legislation.
+While Congress has generally approved most prior WIIN Act project allocation recommendations, during the 116th Congress, the Trump Administration's recommended allocations for one project (the Shasta Dam and Reservoir Enlargement Project) were not approved.
 Since 2021, Reclamation has continued to recommend funding allocations for construction projects that met the WIIN Act's feasibility determination deadline of January 1, 2021.
+The most recent WIIN Act construction allocations were approved in P.L.
+119-74.

 Funding and Implementation

-Funding for Reclamation to study and construct water storage projects has increased significantly over the past decade.
-As construction on surface and groundwater storage projects continues across the West and recent influxes of supplemental funding (i.e., IIJA funding) are expended, stakeholders may ask Congress to enact new funding to complete these projects and start others.
+Funding for Reclamation to study and construct water storage and conveyance projects has increased significantly over the past decade.
+As construction on projects continues across the West and recent influxes of supplemental funding are allocated and expended, stakeholders may ask Congress to enact new funding to complete these projects and start others.
 How and whether to make this funding available, and what (if any) changes and other requirements should accompany this funding, are likely to be of interest to Congress.

 Footnotes